AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Alternatives to Car Insurance

 Washington does offer an alternative method to satisfy the Motor Vehicle Safety Responsibility Law.
-Instead of opting for auto insurance, drivers can choose to put up a $60,000 liability bond for damages incurred while driving.2 This, however, is not recommended because it does not provide any protection if you get into an accident.
+Instead of opting for auto insurance, drivers can choose to put up a $60,000 liability bond for damages incurred while driving.1 This, however, is not recommended because it does not provide any protection if you get into an accident.

 Recap

-Washington state’s car insurance rates are comparable to, and often lower than, the national average.
-There are plenty of ways to save money on car insurance.
-Among these are the common practices of exhibiting safe driving, maintaining a solid credit score, and shopping around by comparing quotes from various auto insurance companies.
-That you’ve taken the time to read this article is a sign you are on the right path to saving!
+Washington state’s car insurance rates are comparable to the national average.
+There are plenty of ways to save money on car insurance, including driving safely, maintaining a solid credit score, and shopping around by comparing quotes from various auto insurance companies.
+Always ensure each quote has the same limits and coverages so that you’re comparing apples to apples.

 Methodology